-As Australian regions and state borders open up, air travel opportunities within Australia are increasing daily.
-It has been a year of staying home so to help you be fully prepared for a stress free airline checkin here are Louise M shoes Founder, and part time airline customer service agent, Louise Matson's top 5 tips to avoid airport checkin stress.
+As Australian regions and state borders open up, air travel opportunities within Australia are increasing daily and international travel is fast becoming an option for many too.
+It has been two years of staying home so to help you be fully prepared for a stress free airline checkin here are Founder of Louise M shoes Louise Matson's top 5 tips to avoid airport checkin stress.

 1. Pre plan transport to the airport.

 If relying on taxis or share ride providers allow for delays or cancelled rides on the day.
 Pre book your ride, it may cost a little more but for peace of mind at 3am or peak hour it is worth it.
 Consider a chauffeur drive service for a luxury experience and be confident you will arrive to the airport relaxed and on time.
 Remember to wear a mask.